Task-book-app/task-book-client/README.md

 ## Features:

-- Add new task
-- Mark task as completed / uncompleted
-- Edit task
-- Delete task
-- Light / Dark modus
-- Divide your tasks by categories
+- Create your own profile with with an easy authentication.
 - Customize your profile by adding email, picture and username.
+- Add and organice your daily tasks.
+- Mark task as completed / uncompleted.
+- Edit task.
-- Completely responsive
+- Delete task.
+- Divide your tasks by categories.
+- Light / Dark modus layout.
+- Full responsiveness, (available in all screen devices).

 ## Tools && Technologies: